projecthorus/tawhiri/docs/api.rst

 Responses
 ~~~~~~~~~
-Responses are returned in JSON and consist of various fragments.
+Responses are returned in JSON by default and consist of various fragments.
 Successful
 responses contain ``request``, ``prediction`` and ``metadata`` fragments.
 Error responses contain ``error`` and ``metadata`` fragments only.

 The predictor API returns HTTP Status Code ``200 OK`` for all successful
 predictions.

+If the requested ``format`` was ``kml`` or ``csv``, then that format will be
+returned from the API, with HTTP headers set to indicate an attachment, with an
+appropriate filename.

 Request Fragment
 ^^^^^^^^^^^^^^^^